zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-01-25-Testing-Charm-LCM-RNA-Kit.md

 1. Dessicants
 2. Dessicator (glass jar)
 3. Cresyl violet stain (maybe? unclear if we need any stain to visualize what we care about dissecting)

+## 02/01/24 - Sectioining new tissue and attempting to extracti RNA from cryosections

+1. Attempt to section the Porites and Montipora fixed and embedded [here](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Four-Species-Comparison/)